cardano-scaling/hydra/docs/use-cases/payments/pay-per-use-api/index.md

 > Micro-payments between a service provider and a client.

 :::caution This is a legacy article
 The payments category will be restructured into a more consistent use-case-centric roadmap of application scenarios.
 :::

-Let's consider a web service for transaction datum resolution in the form of an HTTP API.
-Given some datum hash, the API can return, if it exists, the pre-image of that hash digest.
-On the other end, we have a light-wallet provider with full Cardano smart-contract support and extra care for user experience and security.
-Part of the transaction workflow of the wallet consists of looking up datums and scripts included in transactions it sees, coming from various DApps its users interact with.
-Doing so, it can better show how a specific transaction will affect a contract and the data it carries.
+Consider a web service for transaction datum resolution in the form of an HTTP API.
+This service, when provided with a datum hash, returns the pre-image of that hash digest if it exists.
+Concurrently, there's a light-wallet provider equipped with full Cardano smart-contract support, prioritizing user experience and security.
+This provider’s workflow involves looking up datums and scripts included in transactions from various DApps its users engage with.
+By resolving these datums, the wallet can more accurately display the impact of specific transactions on contracts and their data.

-To keep the light-wallet infrastructure setup simple, the implementors decide to rely on that external service for datum resolution.
-However, their relatively new product makes it hard to estimate appropriately the number of resources they would need and how many users they would eventually serve.
-Thus, they agree with the service provider to create a Hydra Head and use it to issue short-lived API credentials in exchange for a micro-payment.
+To streamline their infrastructure, the light-wallet implementors decide to utilize this external service for datum resolution.
+Given the novelty of their product, it’s challenging to precisely estimate the required resources and the potential user base.
+Consequently, they enter into an agreement with the service provider to create a Hydra head for exchanging short-lived API credentials through micro-payments.

-Indeed, the service provider demands 10 lovelace per API lookup.
-In the final infrastructure, the light-wallet backend server is connected to the service provider with a long-running head.
-On every request from a user, the light wallet also issues a transaction in the Head.
-In exchange, the API provider gives a one-time token credential which can be used to authorize a request in the API.
-The whole dance is resolved in sub-second delays and without any transaction fee.
+Specifically, the service provider charges 10 lovelace per API lookup.
+In the deployed infrastructure, the light-wallet backend server maintains a long-running connection with the service provider via a Hydra head.
+Each user request triggers a corresponding transaction within the head.
+In return, the API provider issues a one-time token credential that authorizes the API request.
+This interaction completes in sub-second delays without incurring any transaction fees.

 ![](./diagram.png)

-Regularly, the light-wallet service refuels its Head via incremental commits (i.e. a Layer 1 transaction locking more value inside the Head).
-Similarly, every now and then, the service provider redeems its funds back to the Layer 1 using incremental de-commits.
-These two steps happen without ever closing the Head.
+Periodically, the light-wallet service replenishes its head with incremental commits (i.e. a layer 1 transaction locking additional value inside the head).
+Similarly, the service provider occasionally redeems its accumulated funds back to layer 1 through incremental de-commits.
+These financial adjustments occur without needing to close the head.

 :::tip Rewards
-If both parties agree, they can also delegate funds locked inside the Head.
-This delegation may allow, for instance, the light wallet to keep earning rewards on amounts locked in the Head until the service provider redeems it.
-Said differently, Head participants can still make a passive income through network rewards to cover the cost of running the Head.
+If mutually agreed upon, both parties can delegate the funds locked inside the head.
+This arrangement might allow, for instance, the light wallet to continue earning rewards on amounts locked in the head until the service provider redeems them.
+Essentially, participants can still generate passive income through network rewards to offset the operational costs of maintaining the head.
 :::

-All-in-all, the light wallet service pay only for what it uses -- in the spirit of _cloud computing_.
-For the service provider, this is also highly beneficial because they can mutualize their Hydra infrastructure for multiple clients, further spreading their cost and thus, increasing their margin.
-In addition, they can earn Ada directly and avoid transaction fees on their clients' payments.
+Ultimately, the light wallet service pays only for what it uses, embodying the essence of cloud computing.
+This setup is also advantageous for the service provider because it allows them to share their Hydra infrastructure across multiple clients, thereby spreading costs and enhancing profit margins.
+Additionally, they benefit from direct ada earnings and avoid transaction fees on client payments.

-Note also that there are many possible ways this kind of construction can be set up between a client and service provider.
-For example, one could also imagine API tokens to be fungible tokens, like credits, bought by the client and spent on each request inside the Head.
-In such a scenario, it would be possible for the server to (a) limit its circulating supply to the number of resources it can handle and (b) create a secondary marketplace for credit surplus that clients have accumulated but won't use.
+It’s worth noting that numerous configurations are possible for this type of arrangement between a client and service provider.
+For example, API tokens could be treated as fungible tokens, like credits, purchased by the client and expended on each request within the head.
+In such a scenario, the server could:

+- (a) Limit its circulating supply to match its capacity
+- (b) Create a secondary marketplace for excess credits that clients have purchased but do not intend to use.